top of page

 A monsoon rant that turned wax eloquent.

-It’s been raining incessantly in my part of the world.
-I’m going to get a little geographically vague here, lest I get judged for all the wrong reasons.
 Sometimes it’s a torrent, sometimes a drizzle — the kind that hasn’t quite made up its mind.
 Still figuring out its course.

 I guess it’s like most of us — unsure of where we’re going, just plodding along, one wet, muddy foot at a time.

-Over breakfast this morning, in a sweet-sour moment of reflection, I realised…the rain isn’t quite a jam or a marmalade.
+Over breakfast this morning, in a sweet-sour moment of reflection, I realised the rain isn’t quite a jam or a marmalade.
 It’s more like a preserve — lingering, nuanced, still figuring itself out.

 I drive on, warm and safely ensconced in my SUV — big mammoth tyres built to conquer snow, swamps, rivers, lakes.
 What’s a little crater-pond in comparison?

-But rains have a way of undoing even the most graceful.
 The splish-sploshed puddles, rainbow-hued and full of life, beg you to abandon restraint.
 Who can resist, right?

 Headlights at full intensity, blinding like an unholy rave.

-My swear words flow freely, emceeing like a rap star burnished by bedlam.
-Nice-girl mode?
-Deactivated.
-I’m the game avatar now — dodging bullets, weaving between rage and reason.
+The temptation weakens, and I surrender to the absurdity.My swear words flow freely — emceeing like a rap star, burnished by bedlam.Nice-girl mode?
+Nah.I’m the game avatar now — dodging bullets, shushing the voice of reason.

-It’s not that I’m oblivious — just trying to survive the chaos in my allegedly cushy cocoon of privilege.
+It’s not that I’m oblivious — I’m just trying to survive the chaos in my allegedly cushy cocoon of privilege.

 Sure, it could be another day in paradise — jousting along in my SUV, music playing to soothe my frayed nerves.